Home :: Health Information for Travel :: Birth Control Travel Tips :: (Updated 31 July 2015)

 If you're already on the pill, you might choose to stay on it.
 But keep the following in mind:

-- According to surveys, nearly half of all women dislike taking the Pill when they travel.
+- According to surveys, nearly half of all women dislike taking the pill when they travel and one in five forgets to take it.

-- If that's too radical, Seasonale (a brand name) cuts your periods down to four a year - and fewer periods make travel easier.
+- If that's all too radical, some pills cut your periods down to four a year - and fewer periods make travel easier.

 - These are easy to wear and can be placed on any part of the body, so they're discreet.

-- The patch is changed once a week and doesn't take up too much room in a backpack, so you can carry a good supply.
+- The patch is changed once a week and doesn't take up too much room in your luggage so you can carry a good supply.

 - Patches can lose their stickiness under humid or wet conditions so they need to be monitored carefully when you travel.